Glyphack/Glyphack/content/blog/huec/index.md

 I needed to see what my phone was doing to create alarms.

 For capturing Bluetooth packets there are tools like Wireshark.
-These tools allow you to see what data software running on the system is sending to where.
+These tools allow you to see what data software running on the system is sending and where it's going.
-I was using MacOS + iOS.
+I was using macOS + iOS.
 For this combination there is:

 - [Bluetooth Packet Logger](https://developer.apple.com/bluetooth/)
 - [Bluetooth logging config for iOS](https://developer.apple.com/services-account/download?path=/iOS/iOS_Logs/iOSBluetoothLogging.mobileconfig)[^2]

 Install Packet Logger on your computer and the profile on your iPhone.
 Then, connect the phone to the computer.
-Start using the app, and you will see the packets being sent or received.
+Start using the Philips Hue app, and you will see the packets being sent or received.

 After setting up the tools I checked what is happening when the app connects to the light.
 The logs looked like this: